jaspergeer/jumcc/README.md

 ```

 As there are probably still problems with `jumcc`'s expression parser, I would advise that any compound expression on either side of a binop or relop be put in parentheses.

+## Notes
+* Due to Haskell's singly-linked list implementation, initializing arrays of size greater than ~3000 can cause extremely long compile times.
+* Because

 ## Contributors
 * [Jasper Geer](github.com/jaspergeer)